whisthq/whist/client-applications/desktop/README.md

 ## Styling

 To ensure that code formatting is standardized, and to minimize clutter in the commits, you should set up styling with [Prettier](https://prettier.io/) before making any PRs.
-You may find a variety of tutorial online for your personal setup.
-You can always run Prettier via the command-line by running `yarn format`.
+We have [pre-commit hooks](https://pre-commit.com/) with Prettier support installed on this project, which you can initialize by first installing pre-commit via `pip install pre-commit` and then running `pre-commit install` to instantiate the hooks for Prettier.

+You can always run Prettier directly from a terminal by typing `yarn format`, or you can install it directly within your IDE by via the following instructions:

 ### [VSCode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)

-Launch VS Code Quick Open (Ctrl+P), paste the following command, and press enter.
+Launch VS Code Quick Open (Ctrl+P/Cmd+P), paste the following command, and press enter.

 ```
 ext install esbenp.prettier-vscode